 Also washing with plain water is best as alkaline soap can irritate the sensitive foreskin, causing inflammation and pain that can result in doctors suggesting cutting it off, though that is unnecessary and careful treatment can solve the problem.
-If you have strong feelings about wanting to use a cleanser, Sebamed has a range of cleansing products that are the same pH as the skin, pH 5.5.
+If you have strong feelings about wanting to use a cleanser, Sebamed has a range of intimate cleansing products that are the same pH as the skin, pH 5.5 which is slightly acidic.
 They are safe to use when washing his body (some of the foam will wash over his penis, and that’s fine).
 When we understand that in some boys the foreskin may not be retractable till they are up to 18 years and occasionally older, we will understand why it is best not to touch it, and never to try to retract it.
 So when you bath your son, simply wash the penis as you would a finger, using clean water.
 (See the article on this site Should I have my baby son circumcised? for more information on the physiology of the foreskin and how it works).You may notice that your child’s foreskin “balloons” when he urinates, but that it not a cause for concern.
 It simply means that the foreskin is starting to separate from the tissue below it and is a healthy sign.
 A young child discovers that it’s pleasurable to touch his own penis and all toddlers do it.
 But if they pull it at all they tend to pull the foreskin forwards, not backwards, so retraction, which can cause problems, usually doesn’t happen.
 Also if the toddler does something that hurts, he will stop.
 So the general rule is that nobody but the toddler (including doctors) should touch the boy’s penis, or try to retract the foreskin.